DEFCONMeshNet/DEFCONMeshNet/README.md

 Popular Names and exisiting groups will need reasonable proof of ownership included in the request.

 ## Adding a new Public Peer
-You can connect to any peer on the network if you know their IP and Port, It is a meshnet afterall.
+You can connect to any peer on the network if you know their set listening IP and Port, It is a meshnet afterall.

 If you wish to have your node publicy listed, please use the Add Public Peer issue template to register a public node.